 - «CliMate» – Clariant’s carbon footprint calculation tool: «CliMate» provides transparency on our products’ greenhouse gas performance.
 The information provided by product carbon footprint calculations will also be used by Clariant to uncover improvement opportunities beyond our own operations.
 Learn more

 You only manage what you measure

 Clariant monitors progress and collects environmental data from every site.
 We report information about our greenhouse gas emissions externally on an annual basis.
-Latest data can be found in the most recent Integrated Report and in our GRI Report.
+Latest data can be found in the most recent Integrated Report.

 Clariant also reports on Scope 1, 2 and 3 emissions.
 For Scope 3, Clariant focuses on the categories deemed most relevant: purchased goods and services, fuel- and energy -related activities not included in Scope 1 or 2, upstream and downstream transportation and distribution, and the end-of-life treatment of sold products.
 The categories and calculation methods are in line with the »Guidance for Accounting & Reporting Corporate GHG Emissions in the Chemical Sector Value Chain« issued by the World Business Council for Sustainable Development (WBCSD) and the GHG Protocol.